representational-alignment/hackathon/README.md

 - **Challenge**: Identify the most informative test cases that highlight meaningful variation.

 ## Submission Requirements
-Your final submission must be in JSON format for the Blue Team and a zip file for the Red team.
+Your final submission must be in JSON format.
 The submission should document:
 1. Your methodology for identifying similar models (Blue) or selecting revealing stimuli (Red)
 2. A concise rationale explaining your findings
 3. Supporting evidence for your conclusions